QQ-Stars/CGSteg/README.md

-# Efficient Image Steganography on Mobile Devices Using Graph Convolutional Networks
+# CGSteg: Lightweight and Efficient Image Steganography on Mobile Devices Using Graph Convolutional Networks